Skip to content

 Use gentle wipes for cleaning up the tender rectal tissue or have a thorough shower.
 Epsom salt baths can also be wonderfully soothing on any sore muscles and tissues after anal sex.
 Use wipes to thoroughly clean your penis as well or wash up in the shower.

-Thoroughly wash and disinfect any toys you used for anal play with antibacterial toy cleaner (we recommend Intimate Earth Green Tea Tree Oil Foaming Toy Cleaner) or hot, soapy water.
+Thoroughly wash and disinfect any toys you used for anal play with antibacterial toy cleaner or hot, soapy water.

 Farting will probably happen and that’s okay.
 The rectal muscles have been loosened during anal sex and any air that has been pushed into the rectum during sex is going to want to escape.
 That is completely normal.